mainmatter/mainmatter.com/src/posts/2024-05-21-team-buy-in.md

 imageAlt: "A rocket icon on a grey image background"
 ---

-## Coming in as a consultant is a delicate matter
+## Reading the room

 As with any collaboration, it's important to be aware of the context interactions are happening in.

-Whenever engaging with a new client team, we're mindful that at first we're coming in as an outsider entity, likely during a time of difficult change, be it in technical terms (changing stacks or merging systems, for example) or organizationally, say when expanding a team or changing the team structure, and many times, both.
+Whenever engaging with a new client, we're mindful that we're coming in as an outsider, often during a time of difficult change - be it in technical terms (changing stacks or merging systems, for example) or organizationally, say when expanding a team or changing the team structure.
+And many times, both.

-So it's crucial we earn the team's trust from the get go, in order for the collaboration to be successful.
+It's crucial that we earn the team's trust from the get go, in order for the collaboration to be successful.

-In other words, ideally we should get the client team to buy into the engagement before even starting.
+Ideally we should get the client's team to commit to the engagement before even starting.

-### With team buy-in
+### Happy path

-We get an environment of trust, and we're able to work towards a sweet spot where we complement the client team, seamlessly.
+When the client team is bought-in, we get an environment of trust, a sweet spot where we complement the client team seamlessly.

 Context and knowledge are shared proactively, affording us smooth onboarding.
-Once we have some recommendations, these are discussed constructively.
+Once we have some recommendations to give, these are discussed constructively.
 Decisions on what to implement are naturally done in consensus.

-A virtuous cycle ensues, where implementing changes is progressively faster and effective, and ideas flow freely back and forth.
+A virtuous cycle ensues, where implementing changes is progressively faster and more effective, and ideas flow freely back and forth.
 Together we shift into continous improvement mode.
-We're set in a direction of highest positive impact.

 Everybody wins.

-### ...and without
+### Rocky path

-We might still get results, but it'll be (a lot) harder and it'll take much longer.
+When the team isn't aligned with the engagement, we might still get results, but it's (a lot) harder and it takes much longer.

 The engagement might be met with subtle, and not so subtle, resistance and obstruction.
 Morale is hit on both sides.
 People might even leave, disgruntled, sometimes taking precious domain knowledge with them.

-It's no fun for all involved.
-And bottom-line: the client gets less return over their investment.
+It's no fun for any of the involved.
+And, bottom-line, the client gets less return over their investment.

-## So how do you get buy-in?
+So.
+How do you get buy-in?

-### Get the team involved early on
+## Get the team involved early on

-The earliest decision makers communicate their intention to bring us in, the better.
-Before making a decision, hear the team out and address any concerns head on.
+The earlier client decision makers communicate their intention to bring us in, the better.
+Before making a decision, hear the team out and address any concerns.
 Try to build consensus regarding the engagement.

 Sometimes it's hard to get consensus, of course.
-But when people feel like they have been heard in earnest, it goes a _long_ way towards getting their agreement to disagree but to commit.
+But when dissenters have been heard in earnest, that goes a _long_ way towards getting them to disagree and commit.

-### Who invites us
+## Who invites us

 Some very successful engagements happened when we were invited by people from the tech or product teams, who are closer to where the action will happen.
 This can help a lot in getting buy-in.

-When the invitation comes from the very top, it can be helpful walking the extra mile and talking to the teams that will directly involved be in the engagement.
+When the invitation comes from the very top, it makes a huge difference when management goes the extra mile and talks to the teams that will directly be involved in and impacted by the engagement.

-### Framing the engagement
+## Framing the engagement

-How the engagement itself is communicated is key, of course.
+_How_ the engagement itself is communicated is key, of course.

-#### Assessments, not audits
+### Assessments, not audits

 Some of our engagements begin with an assessment [TODO: link to service] of a client's current tech and organization state.
 This can be either a high-level x-ray, or a more specific analysis of a team or component.